top of page

 Working Papers

-“Cost Disease and Physician Supply: An Analysis of Rising Healthcare Expenditures from the Supply Side” (with Qian Wu)
+"Cost Disease and Physician Supply: An Analysis of Rising Healthcare Expenditures from the Supply Side," with Qian Wu

 Research in Progress

-The Fiscal Challenge of Funding Healthcare: Examining the Trade-offs between Rising Public Healthcare Expenditures and Discretionary Government Spending
+"The Fiscal Challenge of Funding Healthcare: Examining the Trade-offs between Rising Public Healthcare Expenditures and Discretionary Government Spending," with Torben Klarl and Michael Kuhn

-Socially-Optimal Healthcare Spending in a Congested Public Health Service (with Michael Kuhn)
+"Socially-Optimal Healthcare Spending in a Congested Public Health Service," with Torben Klarl and Michael Kuhn

 Endogenous Medical Progress and Economic Growth